 1940–44: On May 10, 1940, German troops invaded western Europe.
 Ruth watched as enemy aircraft filled the sky.
 A few days later, the country was occupied.
 In summer 1942, the Nazis began rounding up Jews for deportation.
 Ruth’s maternal aunts were taken to the Auschwitz killing center, where they perished.
 Carl volunteered to go with them and was selected for forced labor.
 After the police took their Jewish neighbors away, Ruth and her parents went into hiding with the help of the Dutch resistance.
 Separated from her father and mother, she spent the next two years moving from one refuge to another.

 In September 1944, Allied troops entered the Netherlands and Ruth came out of hiding.
 She returned to Valkenburg, where she was reunited with her parents.
 After the war ended in 1945, Ruth learned that her brother Carl had perished on a death march just three days before liberation.
 In 1948 she immigrated to the United States, joining her sister Edith who had left Europe some eight years earlier.
-Ruth married and has three daughters and four grandchildren.
+Ruth married and has three daughters.

 Why I Volunteer